silence48/linked-roles-bot/README.md

 If you don't already have an account, then [create a Cloudflare account here](https://dash.cloudflare.com/sign-up/pages) and after verifying your email address with Cloudflare, go to your dashboard and follow the [Cloudflare Pages deployment guide](https://developers.cloudflare.com/pages/framework-guides/deploy-anything).

 Configure the "Build command" should be set to `npm run build`, and the "Build output directory" should be set to `public`.

+## Stellar Stuff
+To be able to serve your stellar.toml write the file as a value to the kv store called TOMLKEYS and make the key name "STELLAR_TOML":

+`wrangler kv:key put --binding=TOMLKEYS "STELLAR_TOML" --path ./stellar.toml`